javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 We will build a `User` CRUD API with five operations and generate an OpenAPI spec for it.
-The example snippets contain both Java and Kotlin code, and a project for each languages is available on [GitHub](https://github.com/tipsy/javalin-openapi-example).
+The example snippets contain both Java and Kotlin code, and a project for each language is available on [GitHub](https://github.com/tipsy/javalin-openapi-example).

 ## Dependencies